 Dry Time

-Experts who must finish their tasks in a specific amount of time need to consider the drying time of the polyurethane.
-You should choose the best exterior finish with a quick drying time, so you can get more projects done in a day.
+If you’re a working professional who needs to finish tasks in a specific amount of time, you need to consider the drying time of the polyurethane.
+Opt for the best exterior finish with a quick drying time, so you can get more projects done in a few days.

 VOCs